IO-Nope/AutoScroptsMaker/README.md

 ---
 ## Useless
-KeyMouseMu seeming useless, but it's a potential solution for anting anti-cheat system. if i find a way to escape the anti-cheat system, i can just change the behavior of KeyMouseMu to make it more useful.
+- KeyMouseMu seeming useless, but it's a potential solution for anting anti-cheat system. if i find a way to escape the anti-cheat system, i can just change the behavior of KeyMouseMu to make it more useful.
+- if you want use any manager ,please init GUIpoint frist.